 Medical Malpractice Insurance Solution

-The insurance broker CJ Coleman has been working with WR Berkley (an insurance underwriter) to develop a specific policy for Lourdes, and this is now ready for distribution to pilgrimage groups.
+The insurance broker CJ Coleman worked with WR Berkley (an insurance underwriter) to develop a specific policy for Lourdes, and this is now being managed by St Giles Insurance.
 This insurance policy will provide malpractice insurance for registered doctors and nurses who volunteer with people domiciled in the UK or Ireland (including the Channel Islands and the Isle of Man) who are on pilgrimage in Lourdes.

 The cost of this policy will be €10 per person on the pilgrimage (costings are in Euro, even for pilgrimages from the North of Ireland or other parts of the United Kingdom).
 All of the people on the pilgrimage must be covered (even those with no pre-existing medical conditions), as those who are perceived to pose the highest medical malpractice risk are those who develop illness, sustain trauma, or suffer from another similar malady having been previously well.

 The policy is based on a team structure that is composed of at least two doctors per group, and a ratio of carers (doctors and nurses combined) to registered sick pilgrims of 1:10.
-If individual groups cannot meet these requirements, then enquiries should be made to CJ Coleman, who may be able to arrange cover with alternative terms.
+If individual groups cannot meet these requirements, then enquiries should be made to St Giles, who may be able to arrange cover with alternative terms.

 The exact details of this cover are included with this email, having been finalised by the underwriter just earlier today.
 I have been making great efforts to ensure that the interests of sick pilgrims and their carers are defended, and I have also negotiated on cost and the terms laid out.